 Going through cancer treatment is difficult at any age.
 But because kids’ bodies are rapidly growing and developing while they undergo treatments such as chemotherapy and radiation, they are more susceptible to long-term side effects that can hinder physical, cognitive and emotional development.
 These impairments begin early in treatment and can cause physical limitations into adulthood.
 With survival rates rising, emphasis in pediatric oncology research is being placed not only on the cure but also on improving the quality of life of pediatric cancer survivors.

 To address these issues and provide kids with the best opportunity to thrive during and after cancer treatment, regional oncology experts came together at the Oct.
 23 “Advancing Pediatric Cancer Care in Minnesota” symposium sponsored by Northwestern Mutual.
-During the event, hosted by Children’s Hospitals and Clinics of Minnesota, care teams shared new research and approaches aimed at promoting resilience in childhood cancer patients and reducing illness and the stress of cancer and its treatment.
+During the event, hosted by Children’s Minnesota, care teams shared new research and approaches aimed at promoting resilience in childhood cancer patients and reducing illness and the stress of cancer and its treatment.

 Impact of pediatric cancer and its treatment